 Figure 1.
 Conceptual figure for the relationship between trait-matching and resource availability.
-As resource availability increases, species could shift towards well-matched resources (a), poorly-matched resources (b), or stay static (c).
+As resource availability increases, species could shift towards well-matched resources which would result in XX (a), poorly-matched resources leading to XX (b), or remain static (c).
 The observation model differentiates between interactions that are not detected, interactions that do not occur, and interactions which cannot occur based on a lack of spatial overlap in elevation ranges.
 For clarity, only low (gray lines) and high (black lines) resource periods are shown.
 The medium resource period would fall between the predicted state for the low and high periods.